 1 PART 3.
 2 TESTATE SUCCESSION OF TRUST AND NON-TRUST PROPERTY [WILL 3 EXECUTION, REVOCATION, CHALLENGE, COMPOSITION, AND 4 CONSTRUCTION 5 SECTION 3-301.
 WHO MAY MAKE WILL.
-Any person of sound mind who is 18 6 years of age or older may make a will.
+Any person of sound mind who is [18] 6 years of age or older may make a will.
 7 8 9 10 11 12 13 14 15 Reporters' Note This provision could provide more detail incorporating mental state, e.g. "A will shall be deemed to be valid if the decedent had a sane mind and understood what he was doing when he made the will and was not subject to any undue influence of any kind from another person[.]"
 Blackfeet Tribal Law and Order Code Ch.
 3 § 5; Same basic provision Chitimacha TPC Chapter 2 (Wills), § 201 (Who May Make a Will).
 SECTION 3-302.
-EXECUTION; WITNESSED WILL; HOLOGRAPHIC WILL.
+EXECUTION; WITNESSED WILL.
 16 (a) [Witnessed Will.]
-Except as otherwise provided in [subsection (b) and] Section 3-307 17 [choice of law]], a will must be: 18 (1) in writing; 19 (2) dated; 20 (3) signed by the testator [or by another who signs the testator's name at the 21 testator's request and in the testator's conscious presence] in the presence of two attesting 22 witnesses; and 23 (4) signed by two or more [competent] disinterested adult witnesses who each 24 sign within the testator's and each other's presence after the testator declared that the document 25 was the testator's will and requested the witnesses to so serve.
-26 [(b) Holographic Will.
-A will that does not comply with subsection (a) is valid as a 27 holographic will, whether or not witnessed, if the signature and material portions of the
+Except as otherwise provided in [subsection (b) and] Section 3-308 17 [choice of law]], a will must be: 18 (1) in writing [or other record]; 19 (2) dated; 20 (3) signed by the testator [or by another who signs the testator's name at the 21 testator's request and in the testator's conscious presence] in the presence of two or more 22 disinterested attesting adult witnesses; and 23 (4) signed by two or more of those disinterested attesting adult witnesses, each of 24 whom sign within the presence of each other and the testator after the testator has declared that 25 the writing [or other record] was the testator's will and has requested the witnesses to so serve.
+26 [SECTION 3-303.
+EXECUTION; HOLOGRAPHIC WILL.
+A will that does not 27 comply with Section 302 is valid as a holographic will, whether or not witnessed, if the signature